What did Hamas aim to gain by its brazen attack on Israel? Here's what to know

 What did Hamas hope to accomplish with this attack?

-Most experts agree the surprise attack launched over the weekend was a well-orchestrated offensive that required considerable planning.
+Most experts agree the surprise attack was a well-orchestrated offensive that required considerable planning.
 Unsurprisingly, it has triggered a massive retaliation, with Israel launching airstrikes deep into Gaza and vowing a "complete siege."

 So, what did Hamas hope to accomplish?

-In an interview with NPR on Tuesday, Ali Barakeh, a senior Hamas official based in Lebanon, said the Oct.
+In an interview with NPR, Ali Barakeh, a senior Hamas official based in Lebanon, said the Oct.
 7 attack came in response to "Israeli crimes against the Palestinian people in Jerusalem and the West Bank" and to "break the blockade on the Gaza Strip."
 He said it was also meant to free thousands of Palestinian prisoners in Israeli jails.

 Well before the latest attack on Israel, Hamas said it wanted to resist Israeli occupation and to seek revenge for Israel's 2021 raid on Islam's third-holiest site, Al-Aqsa Mosque, in the Old City of Jerusalem.
 Conditions in the Gaza Strip have worsened since the blockade was imposed in 2007.
 Most Gazans live in poverty and are dependent on aid.
 Unemployment is high.